SPHINX-HUB-ORG/SPHINX-V2/README.md

 Join us on this transformative journey as we provide a platform that empowers individuals and businesses alike with secure and transparent transactions, data storage, and applications.

 ## Key Features:
-- Post-quantum cryptography algorithms
+- Post-quantum cryptography
+- Multi-party computation
+- Homomorphic encryption
 - Zero-knowledge proof
 - Proof-of-work
-- Decentralized network
-- Scalable network
-- Interoperable network
+- Decentralized, scalable, interoperable network
 - Multiple smart contract program language

 ## NOTE